 When I was at primary school my sister Sarah and I ran a ‘Save the Earth club’ in our bedroom with whichever friends we could coerce into coming.
 It was fairly boring: let’s do some wildlife word searches and then go and pick up some litter.
 The irony that we spent loads of time coming up with planet-saving quizzes then photocopying them hundreds of times for our friends was not lost on my dad, whose office provided the paper.
 I look back on my younger self and chuckle.
-Knowing how many orang-utans there were in the rainforest would not particularly make an impact on the world.
+Knowing how to spell orang-utan would not particularly make an impact on the world.
 But it illustrates an interest, a passion that developed and ran deep as I made my way into adulthood.

 Now, almost everything in my life is done with an eye on the environment.
 Every life choice we make has an impact upon our planet, and I want to keep that impact as low as possible.
 I am vegan, I don’t fly, I cycle everywhere, I conserve water as much as I can, I use a Mooncup, I buy all my clothes in charity shops, I have a composting toilet, my electricity is generated by a solar panel, I waste little, I avoid plastic, I don’t own a car.
 But still, I consume.
 Simply by being alive I use the world’s resources.

 There are 7.6 billion people living on this planet.
 By 2050 it’s expected to reach 9.8 billion.
 Yet there will still only be one planet.
 And that planet cannot possibly sustain all those people.